Troublesome Topic: WAS ISRAEL MONOTHEISTIC OR NOT?

 I mention these to show that the Jewish people have always seen themselves as monotheists.
 True and loyal Jews never accepted even the possibility of other gods existing.

-For Michael Heiser to claim over and over again that the ancient Jews would have held the same worldview that he proposes in his book, Unseen Realm, and understood all the implications of a council of gods, is preposterous!
+For Michael Heiser to claim over and over again that the ancient Jews would have held the same worldview that he proposed in his book, The Unseen Realm, and understood all the implications of a council of gods, was preposterous!
 It would have been seen, and is still seen, as a huge offense to God-fearing Jews.

 ALL OTHER GODS WERE FOREIGN GODS